 Required of All Recommended of All Recommended of Some Required of Some Not Required

 High school transcript

-College transcript(s) Χ
+College transcript(s)

 Essay or personal

 statement

 Interview

 Standardized test scores

-Statement of good standing
+Statement of good

-from prior institution(s)
+standing from prior institution(s)

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): No D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2 D8 List any other application requirements specific to transfer app licants:
+institution(s) D6 If a minimum high school gra of transfer applicants, specif • D7 If a minimum college grade transfer applicants, specify (- D8 List any other application red quirements spec cific to transfer a pplicants:

-List application priority, closing, notification, and candidate reply dates for transfer students.
+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall

 D9 Winter

+D9 Spring

+D9 Summer